Evolving events over time

 "An old reader ignores the added field" is a property of the emitted

-schema — what a Kafka/registry consumer sees, and what the compatibility
+schema, what a Kafka/registry consumer sees, and what the compatibility

 verdict below measures.
 Protean's own runtime deserialization is strict

-by default (extra="forbid"): decoding a stored payload that carries a
+by default (extra="forbid"): decoding a stored payload that carries a field the

-of the current schema, so it decodes fine.
+current schema, so it decodes fine.

 Rule of thumb

 Adding an optional field, or a field with a default, never breaks anyone.
-Adding a required field with no default breaks readers of old data — they have no value to supply.
+Adding a required field with no default breaks readers of old data.
+They have no value to supply.
 Prefer a default.

 Rename a field with renamed_from